craigsilver1337-ship-it/ZKavangard/DORAHACKS_SUBMISSION.md

 ## Conclusion

-Chronos Vanguard is the most technically advanced project in this hackathon:
+ZkVanguard is the most technically advanced project in this hackathon:
 - **Only 5-agent system** with full orchestration
 - **Only real ZK-STARK proofs** (not mocked)
 - **100% test coverage** with live integrations